MLMs Aren't Worth It. Here's Why.

 So while I will never convince anyone to leave an MLM, I’m here for anyone who’s thinking about joining.
 Or for whom the MLM fog has lifted, and they’re ready to pursue their original dream of having their own product-based business that allows them to work flexible hours, make a profit, and be home for their kids.

 Shame and blame are the tools used by MLMs to silence anyone who’s “failed” after following their business model.
 But around here there is no shame, guilt or embarrassment.
 There is only support.
-And the belief that it is 100% possible to LOVE what you sell.
+And the belief that it is 100% possible to build your own business around a product you love to sell.

 The truth is, you CAN love what you sell, AND make a profit, but not if you're working for an MLM.
 To love what you sell means the product and business are fully aligned with you and your values.
 It's fully YOU.